-Advanced Technologies for the Quality Control and Standardization of Plant Based MedicinesSubmit Manuscript no this topic Topic Articles: 0
+Advanced Technologies for the Quality Control and Standardization of Plant Based MedicinesSubmit Manuscript on this topic

 Herbs and herbal products are of paramount importance for human health.
 To be able to guarantee safety and quality, standards and testing methods are needed.
 Pharmacopoeias contain quality control protocols setting the standards which are then required by governments.
 The quality traits are many, including the intrinsic variables of medicinal plant, e.g. the levels of the active compounds, and the absence of possibly natural occurring toxic compounds.
 On the other hand, many quality traits are related to agricultural conditions and practices, or to the harvesting and post-harvest processing.
 With so many variables, quality control of the end product becomes extremely complex, time consuming and costly.
 To ensure the quality of medicinal plants for human consumption quality management -the use of "good practices" at each step, from seed to final product- becomes a crucial aspect.

 In general, quality control includes the inspection of the product’s identity, purity, and content, based on its physical, chemical or biological properties.
 To ensure the quality of herbal medications, criteria such as botanical quality, type of preparation, physical constants, adulteration, contaminants, chemical constituents, pesticides residues et al. should be examined.
 Meanwhile, authentication of herbs is needed to avoid possible adulteration or contaminating plants, even toxic herbs such as Aristolochia species.
 Many of the methods are long standing, such as microscopy in combination with color reactions, but some 50 years ago chromatography developed as a major tool for both qualitative and quantitative analysis of herbal preparations.
 Nowadays, research is working on the improvement of these methods and on the development of novel tools.